-24. Rules 6e-2(b)(15) and 6e- 3(T)(b)(15) under the 1940 Act give the insurance company the right to disregard the voting instructions of the contract owners.
-This right does not raise any issues different from those raised by the authority of State insurance administrators over separate accounts.
+25. Rules 6e-2(b)(15) and 6e- 3(T)(b)(15) under the 1940 Act give the insurance company the right to disregard the voting instructions of the contract owners.
+According to Applicants, this right does not raise any issues different from those raised by the authority of state insurance administrators over separate accounts.
 Under Rules 6e-2(b)(15) and 6e-3(T)(b)(15), an insurer can disregard contract owner voting instructions only with respect to certain specified items.
-Affiliation does not eliminate the potential, if any exists, for divergent judgments as to the advisability or legality of a change in investment policies, principal underwriter, or investment adviser initiated by contract owners.
+Applicants assert that affiliation does not eliminate the potential, if any exists, for divergent judgments as to the advisability or legality of a change in investment policies, principal underwriter, or investment adviser initiated by contract owners.
 The potential for disagreement is limited by the requirements in Rules 6e-2 and 6e-3(T) under the 1940 Act that the insurance company's disregard of voting instructions be reasonable and based on specific good-faith determinations.

-25. A particular insurer's disregard of voting instructions, nevertheless, could conflict with the majority of contract owners' voting instructions.
+26. A particular insurer's disregard of voting instructions, nevertheless, could conflict with the majority of contract owners' voting instructions.
 The insurer's action possibly could be different than the determination of all or some of the other insurers (including affiliated insurers) that the voting instructions of contract owners should prevail, and either could preclude a majority vote approving the change or could represent a minority view.
-If the insurer's judgment represents a minority position or would preclude a majority vote, then the insurer may be required, at the affected Trusts' election, to withdraw its Separate Account's investment in such Portfolio.
+If the insurer's judgment represents a minority position or would preclude a majority vote, then the insurer may be required, at the affected Trust's election, to withdraw its Separate Account's investment in such Fund.
 No charge or penalty will be imposed as a result of such withdrawal.
-This requirement will be provided for in the agreements entered into with respect to participation by the Participating Insurance Companies in each Portfolio.
+This requirement will be provided for in the agreements entered into with respect to participation by the Participating Insurance Companies in each Fund.

-26. Each Portfolio will be managed to attempt to achieve the investment objective or objectives of such Portfolio, and not to favor or disfavor any particular Participating Insurance Company or type of insurance product.
-There is no reason to believe that different features of various types of contracts, including the "minimum death benefit" guarantee under certain variable life insurance contracts, will lead to different investment policies for different types of Variable Contracts.
-To the extent that the degree of risk may differ as between variable annuity contracts and variable life insurance policies, the different insurance charges imposed, in effect, adjust any such differences and equalize the insurers' exposure in either case.
+27. Applicants state that each Fund will be managed to attempt to achieve the investment objective or objectives of such Fund, and not to favor or disfavor any particular Participating Insurance Company or type of insurance product.
+Applicants believe that there is no reason to believe that different features of various types of contracts, including the "minimum death benefit" guaranteed under certain variable life insurance contracts, will lead to different investment policies for different types of Variable Contracts.
+To the extent that the degree of risk may differ as between variable annuity contracts and variable life insurance policies, Applicants assert that the different insurance charges imposed, in effect, adjust any such differences and equalize the insurers' exposure in either those that would otherwise exist between variable annuity and variable life insurance contract owners.

-27. Applicants do not believe that the sale of the shares of the Portfolios to Qualified Plans will increase the potential for material irreconcilable conflicts of interest between or among different types of investors.
-In particular, Applicants see very little potential for such conflicts beyond those that would otherwise exist between variable annuity and variable life insurance contract owners.
 Moreover, in considering the appropriateness of the requested relief, Applicants have analyzed the following issues to assure themselves that there were either no conflicts of interest or that there existed the ability by the affected parties to resolve the issues without harm to the contract owners in the Separate Accounts or to the participants under the Qualified Plans.

+28. Applicants do not believe that the sale of the shares of the Funds to Qualified Plans will increase the potential for material irreconcilable conflicts of interest between or among different types of investors.
+In particular, Applicants see very little potential for such conflicts beyond